broadinstitute/SamplyzeR/README.md

-# genotypeQC: an R package and Web App
+# SamplyzeR: an R package and Web App